 Main trades: Grinding cutlery, fenders and optical glass; corn mill.

-The course of the river originally ran through what is now the Rivelin Water Play area, being separated from the mill dam by a narrow embankment.
-A weir across the river, approximately in the location of the current bridge by the toilet block, deflected water into the head goit and thence into the mill dam.
+The course of the river originally ran through what is now the ‘Rivelin Valley Water Play’ area, being separated from the mill dam by a narrow embankment.
+A weir across the river, approximately in the location of the current bridge between Rivelin Valley Road and the café, deflected water into the head goit and thence into the mill dam.

-In the early 20th century, around the time the ‘New Road’ was built along the valley, the course of the river was altered so that it flowed directly through the former mill dam.
-The head of water needed to turn the waterwheel was preserved by a new weir, which is one of the longest weirs in the valley.
-The width of the river at this point meant that raising the water level could increase considerably the amount of water available – the water level could be raised further by inserting wooden boards into metal cleats on the top of the weir.
+In the early 20th century, around the time the ‘New Road’ (now Rivelin Valley Road) was built along the valley bottom, the course of the river was altered so that it flowed directly through the former mill dam.
+Nothing remains of the original weir – the head of water needed to turn the waterwheel was preserved by a new weir (as seen in the drawing by A. Chattle – [Rivelin Artists], which is one of the longest weirs in the valley.
+The width of the river at this point meant that the amount of water available could be increased considerably by raising the water level even further – this was done by inserting wooden boards into metal cleats on the top of the weir.

 What's there now?